RWS/dd-webapp-custom-examples/docs/customizing/Overwriting-gui-component.md

 We'll add some extra configuration inside the `config > resolve > alias` configuration.

-Put the custom overwrite after the `// Custom components overwrites` comment and before the `// Components aliases` comment.
+Put the custom overwrite after the `// Custom components overwrites` comment.
 This is important as the sequence is used to resolve dependencies in a certain order.

 ```javascript